Quantum clock and Newtonian time

-The exact nature of the dynamical equation is dependent on the statistical properties of the chosen clock.
-We demand, however, that for a viable quantum clock it holds that $T_0=0$ almost surely, where time zero is interpreted as the moment the clock becomes operational, at which the state of the system faithfully reflects its initial preparation.
-Additionally, we require that its expectation over the relevant statistics is such that ${\mathbb E}[{\Gamma}_t]=t$ for all $t\geq 0$.
-Then we can interpret the clock as a counting device that measures the frequency and magnitude of the system's interaction with its environment.
+where ${\mathbb E}$ denotes the ensemble average, i.e. the Lebesgue integral over $\Omega$ taken with respect to the probability measure ${\mathbb P}$.
+This implies, in particular, that $\sigma_0=0$ almost surely on $\Omega$, where time zero is interpreted as the moment the clock becomes operational, at which the state of the system faithfully reflects its initial preparation.
+Our requirement \eqref{expectation} then fixes the interpretation of the parameter $t$ as the ensemble average of the clock time shown for that value of the parameter.
+We regard the specification of the probability space as implicit in the structure of the model, as usual in accordance with the standard theory of random processes.
+The relevant background in stochastic analysis can be found at \cite{Sato, Applebaum}.
+Then we can interpret the clock as a counting device that is synchronized with the frequency and magnitude of the system's interaction with its environment.
 In a generic environment we might expect the system to interact with environmental particles frequently by small magnitudes, but occasionally an environmental particle may have a greater impact.
-Then the counting ``instrument'' $\{{\Gamma}_t\}$ will increase by very small amounts rather frequently, but will also increase by larger amounts occasionally.
+Then the counting `instrument' $\{{\sigma}_t\}_{t\geq0}$ will increase by very small amounts rather frequently, but will also increase by larger amounts occasionally.
+The point is that in reality the system registers the existence of an environment via the detection of particles, but such detection events are inevitably random both in Newtonian timing and in magnitude.
 It is also not unreasonable to suppose that the interactions of the system with its environment over disjoint intervals of the associated Newtonian time are independent.
-If these interactions are such that ${\mathbb E}[{\Gamma}_t]=t$, then we can interpret the Newtonian time $t$ as an emergent variable from an underlying quantum clock model.
+If these interactions are such that our condition \eqref{expectation} holds, then we can interpret the Newtonian time $t$ as an emergent variable from an underlying quantum clock model.